Uchebuzz/Movie-recommender/README.md

 * Include genre and rating filters
 * Add collaborative filtering model
 * Deploy on Streamlit Cloud or Render

----

-## 📜 License

-MIT License.
-Free to use and modify.
+* Integreate AI to explain each movie and how it relates

 ---